The Many Adventures of Winnie the Pooh (attraction)

 The Many Adventures of Winnie the Pooh is a dark ride based upon the 1977 film of the same name, itself based on the Winnie-the-Pooh books by A. A. Milne.
-The attraction exists in slightly different forms at the Magic Kingdom in the Walt Disney World Resort, Disneyland, Hong Kong Disneyland, and Shanghai Disneyland Park.
-Pooh's Hunny Hunt, located in Tokyo Disneyland, is an enhanced "E-ticket class" attraction, featuring full audio animatronics and a trackless ride system.
+The attraction exists in slightly different forms at the Magic Kingdom in the Walt Disney World Resort, Disneyland, Hong Kong Disneyland, and Shanghai Disneyland.

 History

 Original proposals

 After the rise in popularity of Walt Disney's film adaptation of Winnie the Pooh, Disney Imagineers made plans in the late 1970s for a Winnie the Pooh attraction at Disneyland's soon-to-be renovated Fantasyland.
-However, in 1983, when the renovated Fantasyland reopened, a Winnie the Pooh attraction was notably absent.
+However, in 1983, when the renovated Fantasyland reopened, a Winnie the Pooh attraction was absent.

 Following the success of the 1988 film Who Framed Roger Rabbit, plans were made for a new section of the park located behind Fantasyland.
 Called Mickey's Toontown, this section of the park would recreate the Toontown that was seen in the film.
-One of the rides that would have gone on the east side of this land was a Winnie the Pooh dark ride in which guests would ride in "spinnable" honey pots (much like the Mad Hatter teacup ride in Fantasyland) through what was conceptualized as the best scenes from the three Winnie the Pooh featurettes.
-The ride fell through before it could be made, though, and the space that this ride was to have taken up and vehicle design of this ride were worked into Roger Rabbit's Car Toon Spin.
+One of the rides that would have gone on the east side of this land was a Winnie the Pooh dark ride in which guests would ride in honey pots that they could spin (much like the Mad Tea Party in Fantasyland) through scenes from the three Winnie the Pooh featurettes.
+The ride was ultimately canceled however, and the space that this ride was to have taken up and vehicle design were reworked into Roger Rabbit's Car Toon Spin.